City of sails, culture and sights

 Auckland’s subtropical climate is affected by the close proximity of its west and east coasts, which are less than 2km apart at the narrowest point.
 The result is warm, humid summers and mild, damp winters.
 Summer begins around Christmas and lasts until March, with winter typically at its peak around July and August.
 This means wind and rain, with occasional hailstorms.

 A small city with big aspirations, Auckland boasts music festivals such as Laneway in January and Splore in February, Pacific culture festival Pasifika in March, the Writers Festival in May, a biennial arts festival in odd-numbered years and the must-see New Zealand International Film Festival, which takes place each July.
-The latter is held at the atmospheric Civic Theatre, an Art Deco gem from the 1920s that must be seen to be believed.Back to top

 Auckland’s Link bus service covers the whole city with regular departures and cheap fares.
-The red City Link buses serve the city centre every 7-10 minutes, the bright green Inner Link buses cover the inner-city suburbs and the orange Outer Link buses serve the universities, some inner-city and western suburbs, plus the Museum of Transport & Technology and the Zoo.
+The red City Link buses serve the city centre every 7-10 minutes, the bright green Inner Link buses cover the inner-city suburbs and the orange Outer Link buses serve the universities, some inner-city and western suburbs, plus the Museum of Transport & Technology.

-Trains opens in new window cover Southern, Western and Central Auckland.
-Ferries opens in new window operate between the Downtown Ferry Terminal and Birkenhead, Bayswater, Stanley Bay, Devonport and Half Moon Bay.
-With a pre-paid rechargable AT HOP card you’ll get a 20% discount on public transport.Back to top
+With a pre-paid rechargable AT HOP card you’ll get at least 20% discount on most public transport.Back to top

 Naturally beautiful and culturally exciting, Auckland has many riches.
 Here are five of its finest.